xeon123/KCNA-notes/1 Cloud Native Concepts.md

   - The roles of **Speed, Efficiency, and Cost** in Cloud Native environments. #performance #cost #efficiency
 - To reduce exam costs, wait for sales, attend events like **KubeCon/CloudNativeCon**, and check for discount codes on social media. #KubeCon
 - The GitHub repository under cncf/curriculum is the official source for the **KCNA** exam curriculum.
 It is regularly updated by the CNCF, making it the best place to find the latest information on exam topics, objectives, and changes. #KCNA

+## Failed Questions

+- How do KEPs address the limitations of using GitHub issues for proposing changes?
+	- By enabling efficient management of proposed changes, by promoting transparency and collaboration, by providing a structured and well-defined process.
+- What is the Open Container Initiative (OCI) and what standards has it created for container images and runtimes?
+	- It is a group that focuses on creating open standards for container images, runtimes, and distributions.
+It has created the image spec, the runtime specification, and the distribution spec.
+- Which of the following is NOT one of the autoscaling features offered by Kubernetes?
+	- Node Autoscaler
+- What is the purpose of Horizontal Pod Autoscaler in Kubernetes autoscaling?
+	- To adjust the number of pods running in a deployment based on demand
+- Which section of a KEP outlines the motivation and goals of a proposed change or feature?
+	- Goals and non-goals
+- What is the purpose of a test plan in a KEP?
+	- To ensure that the proposed change is thoroughly tested before implementation
+- What is pod-based scaling in Kubernetes autoscaling?
+	- Adjusting the number of pods running in a deployment based on demand
+- Which auto scaling feature of Kubernetes allows businesses to automatically resize the entire cluster to meet the demands of the application?
+	- Cluster Autoscaler
+- What is the role of Working Groups in the Kubernetes community?
+	- Come together to work on specific issues of the project
+- What is the purpose of a Kubernetes Enhancement Proposal (KEP)?
+	- To provide a structured process for proposing, evaluating, and implementing changes in Kubernetes
+- What is serverless computing?
+	- A computing model where the server is managed by a cloud provider
+- How are SIG leaders elected in Kubernetes?
+	- They are appointed by a nomination and voting process within the SIG.
+- When did Kubernetes join the Cloud Native Computing Foundation (CNCF)?
+	- 2016
+- Which standard created by the OCI outlines how a file system bundle should be packaged into an image?
+	- Image spec
+- Which auto scaling feature of Kubernetes allows businesses to adjust the resource allocation of individual pods based on demand?
+	- Vertical Pod Autoscaler
+- What is Function-as-a-Service (FaaS)?
+	- A model where the cloud provider manages the server infrastructure
+- Which auto scaling feature of Kubernetes allows businesses to adjust the number of pods running in a deployment based on demand?
+	- Horizontal Pod Autoscaler
+- What flexibility does the Container Runtime Interface (CRI) provide in Kubernetes?
+	- It empowers users to select the optimal container runtime that suits their specific needs.
+- Which cloud providers offer FaaS?
+	- AWS, Microsoft Azure, Google Cloud, and IBM Cloud